laixintao/uwsgi-docs/Configuration.rst

 uWSGI can be configured using several different methods.
 All configuration methods may be mixed and matched in the same invocation of uWSGI.

-.. 注意:: Some of the configuration methods may require a specific plugin (ie. sqlite and ldap).
+.. note:: Some of the configuration methods may require a specific plugin (ie. sqlite and ldap).

 .. seealso:: :doc:`ConfigLogic`